pimpuks/js_memory_game/README.md

 ## Overview

-Implementation of card memory game using HTML, CSS and Javascript.
+Implementation of card memory game using HTML, CSS and Javascript based on the starter code of [Udacity's Memory Game project repository](https://github.com/udacity/fend-project-memory-game)

 The game board consists of sixteen "cards" arranged in a grid.
 The deck is made up of eight different pairs of cards, each with different symbols on one side.
 The cards are arranged randomly on the grid with the symbol face down.
 The rules are: flip over two hidden cards at a time to locate the ones that match.
 Once all the cards are matched, you are the winner.